 Numbers 2 and 3 on the Justworks survey were paid time off and 401(k).
 Both are fairly standard benefits, and both offer limited leeway to be creative.
 Either you provide them, or you don’t.

 Right behind number 3, workers ranked employee perks as the fourth most influential benefit when determining whether or not to accept a job.
 And one need only look to Silicon Valley to uncover that Perks are the future of employee benefits.
 Giant corporations like Amazon, Google and Facebook have implemented cutting-edge perks that are amplifying engagement within their offices.

 Unlike core benefits like insurance and PTO that employers provide because everyone else does, perks allow endless room for innovation.
 Employee perks are where HR Professionals can be visionary with their benefits.

 With corporate perks, organizations get to provide the stuff that no one else offers.
 It’s an opportunity to truly set themselves apart from other employers and stand out from the pack in the war for talent.

 Smart corporations have the opportunity to make a difference on an individual level when they offer unique employee benefits.
-These are the benefits that aren’t expected, aren’t required by law, but make a huge difference in their employees’ everyday lives.
+These are the benefits that aren’t expected, aren’t required by law, but make a huge difference in their employees’ everyday lives – which is why they are often referred to as lifestyle benefits.
 The best employee perks identify top-tier employers as great places to work.
 And in today’s tight labor market, every advantage matters.

 What Makes a Good Corporate Perk?